 • Are there foods that you crave?
 What foods do you snack on when you have a bad day?

-• Do close family members have problems with any particular foods?
 Depending on how sensitive your baby is, removing or cutting down on the offending items in your diet may well solve the problem.

 • Could your baby be reacting to the drinks or solid foods he is having?

 • Is he on any medication or vitamin supplements?